codecov/standards/README.md

 ## What is this?

 This is a repository containing aggregated information about the state of all Codecov language standards.
-Each standard ensures that Codecov is properly processing reports for said lanaguge if it's build is passing.
+Each standard ensures that Codecov is properly processing reports for a particular lanaguge if it's build is passing.

 ## List of Standards